 Attendees also heard from two Ombudsman program representatives as they shared their experience resuming in-person visits and highlighted what they observed upon reentry, how they supported residents, tips for visits, lessons learned, and successful practices.

-Topics: COVID-19, Physical Abuse, Screening/Assessment
+Topics: Physical Abuse, Preparedness and Response, Screening/Assessment

 Intended Use: Self-directed Learning, Teaching Others